Skin Care After Delivery

 Why Skin Texture Changes After Having a Child

 It might become difficult to accept so many changes in the skin right after the birth of a baby, especially if you had a glowing skin during pregnancy.
 But post-pregnancy brings in stress, fatigue and overall hormonal imbalance that causes the skin texture to change.
-Acne, stretch marks, pigmentation and skin discoloration after delivery are some of the most common changes in the skin that have been observed post pregnancy.
-All this can become a thing of the past if you take a little care and follow a proper diet and skin care routine after childbirth.
+Acne, stretch marks, pigmentation and skin discolouration after delivery are some of the most common changes in the skin that have been observed post-pregnancy.
+All this can become a thing of the past if you take a little care and follow a proper diet and skincare routine after childbirth.

 How to Reduce Skin Problems

 Skin problems that occur right after pregnancy can be tackled or reduced by following a few healthy lifestyle tips.
 But if you have been suffering from skin-related issues for a long time, then it is advisable to consult a doctor.
 Here are a few quick post-pregnancy skincare tips.

 - Staying away from the sun can prevent the skin from further damage.
 If you do need to step out in the sun, then use a good sunscreen or cover yourself up with a scarf.

 - Drinking lots of water will keep the skin hydrated and bring the glow back.
 If you can drink eight glasses of water in a day, it will also keep the hormones in check.